RPBCACUEAIIBH/TouchBar/README.md

 Software requirements:
 - Arduino IDE
+- KiCAD
-- Adafruit_MPR121 (or similar... not included, you need to install it separately!)
+- Adafruit_MPR121 library (or similar... not included, you need to install it separately!)
-- Wire (required by Adafruit_MPR121, Should be included with your IDE)
+- Wire library (required by Adafruit_MPR121, Should be included with your IDE)
-- TouchBar (This one...)
+- TouchBar library (This one...)
-- EEPROM (Required by TouchBar, Should be included with your IDE)
+- EEPROM library (Required by TouchBar, Should be included with your IDE)

 Skill requirements: